-Big Cahaba Cleanup
+Big Cahaba Cleanup 2020–NOW VIRTUAL

-The largest 1-day Cahaba River Cleanup will cover up to 50 miles of the Cahaba River – Alabama’s longest remaining free-flowing river and the “biological heart” of American’s Amazon.
+Don’t litter–it ends up in your River!
+Cahaba River Society brings you the largest ever one-day Cahaba Cleanup event where we will clean up to 50 miles of the River from Trussville to Helena!
+What: The largest 1-day Cahaba River Cleanup will cover up to 50 miles of the Cahaba River – Alabama’s longest remaining free-flowing river and the “biological heart” of American’s Amazon.

 Why: To restore natural beauty and reduce pollution of this iconic river (and a primary source of Birmingham’s drinking water) while educating the public about reducing litter and encouraging recycling.

-Cahaba River Society, volunteers, community and corporate sponsors and partners.
+Who: Cahaba River Society, volunteers, community and corporate sponsors and partners.

 Since our beginnings, Cahaba River Society has led volunteers in cleaning up areas of the River.
 The Big Cahaba Cleanup will condense and amplify the efforts and impacts of volunteers through a one-day project engaging people from Cahaba communities across all sectors, offering opportunities for corporate partners, civic and faith groups, local governments, and individuals to make an impact in cleaning up the Cahaba River.